h2o/h2o/deps/neverbleed/README.md

   }
 ```

-Also, `neverbleed_setuid` function can be used to drop the privileges of the daemon process once it completes loading all the private keys.
+Also, `neverbleed_setuidgid` function can be used to drop the privileges of the daemon process once it completes loading all the private keys.